immjs/immjs/README.md

 I guess there's not much else about me....

-- 🔭 I’m currently working on **Plurriel, a mail client that lets you receive emails from all addresses on your domain - for free! (reach out for beta testing!)**
+- 🔭 I’m currently working on **Plurriel, a mail client that lets you receive emails from all addresses on your domain - for free!
+Now generally available**
 - 🌱 I’m currently learning **the React ecosystem**
 - 👯 I’m looking to collaborate on **Plurriel, please feel free to reach out if you would like to!**